frenchy-mark/church-library/README.md

 Note: Need to add code that deals with multiple instances of a book rather then just choosing the first search result.
 Idea, if a search results in more than one result while looking for a book to checkout redirect to a page where the user can choose between the options by entering their unique id.

+Idea: Add a how to use button at home page that a new user can click to get instructions on how to use the system.

 Features to Add Later
 ======================